Is Beacon right for me and my family?

 Do I have to attend full-time?

 No. Beacon offers memberships for one, two, three, or four days a week.
-Tuesdays and Thursdays are for ages 12 and up and Wednesdays and Fridays are for ages 9 and up.
-So, members can sign up for specific days based on age, schedule, and needs.
+Tuesdays through Fridays are for teens ages 12 to 18 and Wednesdays and Fridays include ages 9 and up.
+Members can sign up for specific days based on what best fits their particular needs and circumstances.

 Who attends Beacon?

-1. Rosanna, 17, comes to Beacon on Tuesdays and Thursdays.
+Rosanna, 17, comes to Beacon on Tuesdays and Thursdays.
 She was in traditional school up until 5th grade.
 She is an accomplished musician and currently plays in several local orchestras during the school year and summers.
 She came to Beacon three years ago and finds the academic and social aspects of Beacon equally compelling.
 She attended two classes at Wesleyan last year.
-This fall, Rosanna plans to apply to very competitive colleges for the following academic year.
+This fall, Rosanna was accepted by early action into an ivy league university.

-2. Alex, 12, came out of middle school last year and was at Beacon four days a week.
-He was getting labeled by administrators as a troublemaker and was being bullied.
-He said he was 'bored and miserable' in school where he did not like anyone, or enjoy learning.
-At Beacon, Alex was engaged in many classes, highly verbal, happy with a great sense of humor.
-We never witnessed any 'bad' behaviors.
+Alex, 12, came out of middle school last year and was at Beacon four days a week.
+At school, he was getting labeled by administrators as a troublemaker and was being bullied.
+He said he was "bored" and "miserable" in school where he did not like anyone, or enjoy learning.
+At Beacon, Alex is engaged in many classes, highly verbal, happy, and has a great sense of humor.
 In fact, he is a sweet, kind and gentle young person.
-He loved the classes, made many friends and had time to delve into the things he loved and found all kinds of new interests.
+He loves the classes, has made many friends, and with his newfound time to delve into the things he enjoys, has found all kinds of new interests.
 Alex frequently shares that with us that he has had "the best year of his life".

-3. Sam, 16, has never been in traditional school and Beacon is one of his favorite places.
-He loves learning, takes community college classes and comes to Beacon one day a week to take a few classes and see his friends.
+Sam, 17, has never been in traditional school and Beacon is one of his favorite places.
+He loves learning, takes community college classes and has been coming to Beacon one day a week for 3 years to take a few classes and see his friends.
 This year, he will begin applying to 4 year colleges, intending to major in science and engineering.